Sterling, housebuilding shares rally after BoE caps some home loans

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, June 26 Sterling rose to near six-year-highs against the dollar on Thursday and housebuilding stocks gained after Bank of England measures to cool Britain's housing market did not shift interest rate expectations.
+LONDON, June 26 Sterling climbed towards recent six-year-highs against the dollar and housebuilding stocks rose on Thursday after Bank of England measures to cool Britain's housing market left interest rate expectations unchanged.

-The BoE's risk watchdog, the Financial Policy Committee (FPC), sought to slow a housing market that many worry is once again overheating by toughening mortgage affordability tests and announcing a cap on home loans.
+The BoE's risk watchdog, the Financial Policy Committee (FPC), sought to put the brakes on a housing market that many fear is overheating by toughening mortgage affordability tests and announcing a cap on home loans.

-But the macroprudential measures announced in the FPC's twice-yearly financial stability report were not as aggressive as some had feared.
-Tougher action might have increased speculation the bank would hold off for longer than previously thought in raising borrowing costs from current record lows.
+But the measures, announced in the FPC's twice-yearly financial stability report, were not as aggressive as some had feared.
+Tougher action might have pushed expectations of when British interest rates will start to rise from record lows further into the future.

-The FPC's measures sent sterling to a day's high against the dollar of $1.7040, before retreating to $1.7014 in the afternoon after U.S. data for May showed the largest annual rise in spending on personal consumption since October 2012.

 "The main concern for sterling traders was whether the macroprudential norms would impact interest rate hike expectations," said Nawaz Ali, an analyst at Western Union.